 Additional requirements for UAE Passport Holders and Citizens

-There are other requirements that you need to meet if you are traveling to the Schengen zone.
+There are other requirements that you need to meet if you are travelling to the Schengen Zone.
 These are dependent on your personal circumstances and the conditions surrounding your travel.
 Some of these requirements include the following;